Light Mode

 Jodi Picoult

-One of her well-known books, “My Sister’s Keeper,” tells the story of a girl named Anna who was conceived to be a genetic match for her older sister, Kate, who has leukemia.
+Her book “My Sister’s Keeper” tells the story of Anna, a young girl purposely born to provide medical help to her older sister, Kate, who suffers from leukemia.

 15. 15